-Your students aren’t the only ones who are afraid — educators are also dealing with the fear, anxiety, and stress as a result of the coronavirus.
-Remember that you are not alone in this experience.
-And remember that taking care of your own mental health will benefit your students, too.
+Remember that taking care of your own mental health will benefit your students, too.
 “We, as educators, experienced and are experiencing stress and trauma too,” says Emily from Inclusively Educating, “and that shouldn’t be taken lightly.”
-Beyond establishing boundaries for working after hours, and delegating responsibilities, Emily recommends using your days off.
+Beyond establishing boundaries for working after hours and delegating responsibilities, Emily recommends using your days off.
 “Don’t feel guilty about it.
 Self-care is not selfish.
 You can only be your best when you’re at your best.”

-Building a safe space for social-emotional growth is an important tenet of SEL (more on that in a minute!).
-But creating that safe space first requires gaining — and perhaps regaining — the trust of your students.
-“Educators need to be conscious of how the trauma associated with school closures has hindered the feeling of safety for students,” says Emily from Inclusively Educating.
-The rapid end to the 2018-19 school year might have broken some of that trust between students and their schools.
+Building a space that’s supportive for social-emotional growth is an important tenet of SEL (more on that in a minute!).
+But creating that space first requires gaining the trust of your students.
+“Educators need to be conscious of how [trauma can hinder] the feeling of safety for students,” says Emily from Inclusively Educating.
 “We must provide predictability, routine, and structure to rebuild this trust.”

-The first step to rebuilding that trust, for many educators, will be creating a safe space.
-Whether it’s digital, in-person, or somewhere in between, here are a few helpful techniques:
+The first step to building that trust, for many educators, will be creating a secure space that supports inclusion.
+Here are a few helpful techniques: